Mercury Magazine Winter 2014

 A long-time ASP staff member (and former Executive Director) recalls some of the Society’s activities during the past 25 years.

 Discovering the Universe at Astronomy Camp, Elena Saavedra Buckley

 Research and fun go hand-in-hand during Kitt Peak’s nine-day Advanced Teen Summer Astronomy Camp.

 Astronomy in the News

-Solar variability and Earths climate, more new planets, and the Milky Ways Tower of Power these are some of the discoveries that recently made news in the astronomical community.
+Water vapor venting from Europa, a planet around a solar twin in a star cluster, and Hubble’s new perspective on the remote universe — these are some of the discoveries that recently made news in the astronomical community.

 Perspectives, Paul Deans

 The Sky Aflame

 First Word, Jim Manning